ArjunAce/netflix-revamp/README.md

 # MoviesHome
-A simple Webpage using vanilla JS showing Movie list
+A simple Webpage using JS and jQuery toshow Movie list

 NOTE:
 To avoid CORS error,use the following command to start Google Chrome in CORS disabled mode